rhyacotritonriot/RAFWE.WFGRS.2023/04.RCodingandFork/readme.md

 # Great, now we're ready to continue on to the compartmentalized R coding section

-Go ahead and open the [folder](https://www.github.com/rhyacotritonriot/RAFWE.WFGRS.2023/04.RCodingandFork) containing the R markdown files and the folders for all of the output for each file.
+Go ahead and open the [folder](https://https://github.com/rhyacotritonriot/RAFWE.WFGRS.2023/tree/main/04.RCodingandFork) containing the R markdown files and the folders for all of the output for each file.

+Run them in this order:
+1. R_Simulate
+2. R_Modeling
+3. R_Graphing
+4. R_Analysis

+**Important Note: You'll need to change the path in the 'set working directory' code to the one you forked the repo to for the code to run, do this for each script**